Spectacled bear: Herbivory

+Predatory behaviour

+The spectacled bear is the only bear native to South America and South America's largest land predator, although as little as 5% of its diet is composed of meat.
+Among South America's extant, native land animals, only the Baird's tapir, South American tapir and mountain tapir are heavier than the bear.
+On occasion an active predator, the spectacled bear has several hunting techniques- principally, the bear surprises or overpowers its prey, mounts its back, and consumes the immobilised animal while still alive, pinning the prey with its weight, large paws and long claws.
+Alternatively, the bear pursues the prey into rough terrain, hillsides, or precipices, provoking its fall and/or death.
+After death, the prey is dragged to a safe place (usually a nest over a tree, or a forested area) and consumed, leaving only skeletal remains.

 Animal prey is usually quite small, but these bears can prey on adult deer, llama (Lama glama) and domestic cattle (Bos taurus) and horses (Equus caballus).
-A spectacled bear was captured on a remote video-monitor predaceously attacking and killing an adult mountain tapir perhaps nearly twice its own body mass, and adult horse and cattle killed by spectacled bears have been even heavier.
+A spectacled bear was captured on a remote video-monitor predaceously attacking an adult mountain tapir perhaps nearly twice its own body mass, and adult horse and cattle killed by spectacled bears have been even heavier.
 Animal prey has included rabbits, mice, other rodents, birds at the nest (especially ground-nesting birds like tinamous or lapwings (Vanellus ssp.), arthropods, and carrion.
 They are occasionally accused of killing livestock, especially cattle, and raiding corn fields.
-Allegedly, some bears become habituated to eating cattle, but the bears are actually more likely to eat cattle as carrion and some farmers may accidentally assume the spectacled bear killed them.
+Allegedly, some bears become habituated to eating cattle, but the bears are actually more likely to eat cattle as carrion; farmers may mistakenly assume the spectacled bear killed them.
 Due to fear of loss of stock, bears may be killed on sight.